Using ASSETS for concept art in comics and webtoon!

 Assets materials for concept art assistance

-Clip Studio Assets is a platform where you can find and download additional resources for use with Clip Studio Paint, we will be these resources to assist in our world buiding concept art, some of the stuff we can find there that will be very useful are:
+Clip Studio Assets is a platform where you can find and download additional resources for use with Clip Studio Paint, we will be using these resources to assist in our world buiding concept art, some of the stuff we can find there that will be very useful are:

 Brushes: A wide variety of brushes designed for different purposes, such as painting, sketching, or inking.